Abdulrahman-Awad21/Hia-Ntaalm/README.md

     + The Main Scene includes the game, by moving the plane in all directions and generating random objects (enemies that looks like corona), with automatic background movement and also a counter to calculate the score.
     + Created by Omar Khamis Allam

+  - Arabic_letter_Game
+      + There are pictures of animals with letters that express the animal in the picture,
+      + there is one button above each pictur, When you press it; a sound appears that pronounces the letter in the pictures,
+      + mentioning the name of the animal in the pictures.
+      + There are two  buttons below the pictures as the form of an arrow when you click on it, we can move between images and letters,
+      + and when we reach the end of the letters, there is a back button through which we can return to the beginning of the letters and use the game again,
+      + and there is also an exit button From the game so that we can move between other games that are with us.
+      + Developed by Abdo Mostafa

   - School path
     + School path is a mini-game aims to teach children good and bad things happens at the school
     + developed by Omar khamis Allam and Hazem azzam